in28minutes/in28minutes.github.io/_blog/articles/2017-12-28-spring-boot-HATEOAS-for-rest-services.md

 ![Image](/images/CRUDServiceWithHibernate.png "CRUDServiceWithHibernate")

-This guide will help you implement HATEOAS for a REST API/Service with Spring Boot.
+This post will walk you through the process of implementing HATEOAS for a REST API/Service using Spring Boot.

 ## You will learn
 - What is HATEOAS?